We are Base 10!

 If you would like to have an idea of what the children will be up to this year, the following link will give you access to the National Curriculum for Year 4.
 Take a deep breath and dive in!

-This is the bedrock of a good education, and I can not stress how important it is.
-Children should read everyday.
-In Base 10 I expect to see at least five reading diary entries each week which are rewarded with an entry into a raffle.
-Two of these entries should be by an adult.
+In Base 10 we expect to see at least five reading diary entries each week which are rewarded with an entry into the school's Friday book raffle.
 All of the children in Base 10 love reading to an adult, and it would help them if you let them read to you too.
-I have sent home a guide to the questions you can ask the children as they read, if you haven't received one I've got a pile of them here looking for a good home.
+I have sent home a bookmark with ideas about the kinds of questions you can ask the children as they read.

-Contrary to what the children tell you, this is not a form of punishment.
 Homework helps the children consolidate their learning or prepare for new subjects.
-It is set on a Friday and must be returned the following Thursday to be assessed and marked.
-Maths homework is set online via MyMaths.
-If your child has any problems logging in, please let me know.
+It is set on a Friday and must be returned the following Wednesday to be marked.